 SpareBank 1 SMN works continuously to reduce its consumption of energy, paper, other resources and resource demanding travel.
 All technological equipment is handled as special waste and is delivered to an approved e-waste disposal facility.
 The bank strives throughout to ensure the right procurement of technological equipment and to that end includes energy and environmental requirements as specific assessment criteria.
 This is set out in a procurement guide and in our Environmental Lighthouse action plans.

-SpareBank 1 SMN has traditionally had a strong local footing, and an important part of SpareBank 1 SMN’s social mission is to facilitate growth and development as a basis for society’s welfare.
+SpareBank 1 SMN has traditionally had a strong local footing, and an important part of SpareBank 1 SMN’s social mission is to facilitate growth and development as a basis for the community’s welfare.

 Through its core business, SpareBank 1 SMN covers many important needs in society: saving, credit, payment services, insurance, damage prevention, management of assets and investment.
 The fact that the bank operates this core business on a long-term and sustainable basis is possibly the bank’s most important contribution to local business development.
 Beyond its ordinary banking operations, SpareBank 1 SMN has many extraordinary initiatives with a view to developing the region in which the bank operates.
-SpareBank 1 SMN Invest develops local businesses by offering capital directly to new development.
-SpareBank 1 Invest accordingly invests exclusively in unquoted shares and mutual funds in the bank’s geographical area.
+SpareBank 1 SMN Invest develops local businesses by offering capital directly at the development stage.
+SpareBank 1 SMN Invest therefore invests exclusively in unquoted shares and mutual funds in the bank’s geographical catchment area.

 The foundation Sparebankstiftelsen SMN is a substantial owner of SpareBank 1 SMN.
 Its object is to preserve the social aspect of SpareBank 1 SMN’s ownership.
 Read more about Sparebankstiftelsen SMN.

-SpareBank 1 SMN Utvikling invests in projects designed to support a positive development of society.
-NOK 60m has been invested in infrastructure projects and seedcorn and venture funds.
+Stiftelsen SpareBank 1 SMN Utvikling invests in projects intended to support a positive development of society.
+Just over NOK 50m is invested in infrastructure projects and seedcorn and venture funds.
 (GRI 203-1)

 In addition, SpareBank 1 SMN has a social commitment that is out of the ordinary, each year supporting more than 1,000 large and small causes through the gift fund.
 The gift fund distributes resources to grassroot sports, culture and business development.

-SpareBank 1 SMN Utvikling and the gift fund aim to put in place a societal account in the course of 2018.
+Stiftelsen SpareBank 1 SMN Utvikling and the gift fund aim to establish a societal account in the course of 2019.